Dainik Jagran

 Dainik Jagran (दैनिक जागरण) is an Indian Hindi-language daily newspaper.

 In terms of circulation, it was ranked 5th in the world in 2016 and 1st in India in 2022.
 In 2019 Quarter 4, according to Indian Readership Survey, Dainik Jagran reported a total readership of 68.6 million and was the top publication.
 It is owned by Jagran Prakashan Limited, a publishing house listed on the Bombay Stock Exchange and the National Stock Exchange of India.

+Dainik Jagran has been accused of spreading fake news and propaganda on many occasions.

 History

 Origins

-Dainik Jagran was first established in Jhansi, a district town in the United Provinces (later Uttar Pradesh), by Puran Chandra Gupta in 1942.[6][7]
-Prior to this, Gupta had worked as the managing editor of a local magazine (1939–42), during which he often travelled to Bombay to secure advertising, gaining contacts in the publishing industry.
+Dainik Jagran was first established in Jhansi, a district town in the United Provinces (later Uttar Pradesh), by Puran Chandra Gupta in 1942.
+Prior to this, Gupta had worked as the managing editor of a local magazine (1939–1942), during which he often travelled to Bombay to secure advertising, gaining contacts in the publishing industry.
 Shortly after its launch, publication was suspended during the Quit India Movement of 1942.

 In 1946, Gupta decided that Dainik Jagran should be launched in the city of Lucknow, which was the capital of United Provinces.
 In preparation for the launch, he acquired a building on rent and sent machinery to be set up there but soon learned that the newspapers National Herald and Pioneer were in the midst of launching their first Hindi language editions Navjeevan and Swatantra Bharat in the same city.
 It prompted Gupta to quickly change his plans with the decision to launch the newspaper in Kanpur instead.
 The machinery was diverted to Kanpur, new premises rented out and the newspaper launched on 21 September 1947.

 Dainik Jagran reflecting the beliefs of its founder, took a slightly right-wing line from its inception.